utk-cs340-fall25/students/ltipto11.md

 * Computer Science

 ## Background
-* My name is Levi, I'm from Greeneville, Tennessee, and I have a background in various Python and Javascript, including reinforcement learning libraries like gymnasium.
+* My name is Levi, I'm from Greeneville, Tennessee, and I have a background in various Python and Javascript, including reinforcement learning libraries like gymnasium

 ## Programming Languages
 * Python